OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 npx zos add MyContract
 ```

-This command will first compile `MyContract`, and then it will add it to the
+This command will first compile `MyContract`, and then add it to the
-project registering it in the `zos.json` configuration file.
+project, registering it in the `zos.json` configuration file.

 > **Note**: The current version of ZeppelinOS relies on Truffle to compile contracts and
 > determine the Solidity compiler version to use.
 If you want to use a different version, please specify it